UICalc/FCalc/README.md

 #### *Energetic Materials*
 ---

 This program can calculate an object's velocity/work/Ft/x.
+Just aiming to practice Qt.